ckshitij/cache/ReadMe.md

-## Key-Value datastore library in go-lang
+## In-Memory Cache

-In-memory datastore library in Go which can be used to store the key-value pair in memory and also provide the auto cleanup functionality using time-to-live duration.
+In-memory cache library in go-lang which can be used to store the key-value pair in memory and also provide the auto cleanup functionality using time-to-live duration.

 ### Installation

 - Use the below command to install the library
     ```sh
-    go get github.com/ckshitij/data-store
+    go get github.com/ckshitij/cache
     ```

 ### Code consumption example